jerrysun103/Toronto-Condo-Market-Visualization/README.md

 * See the overall and accumulated market condition given a certain time period.
 * Distinguish city areas based on price/sqft.
 * Build a reliable pricing model for Toronto condo market.
-* Create Toronto Condo Price Map Visualization.
+* Create Toronto condo price map visualization.
 * Find more insights.